Emergency Services and Volunteers Fund

-Share Emergency Services and Volunteers Fund Advocacy on Facebook Share Emergency Services and Volunteers Fund Advocacy on Twitter Share Emergency Services and Volunteers Fund Advocacy on Linkedin Email Emergency Services and Volunteers Fund Advocacy link
+Share Emergency Services and Volunteers Fund on Facebook Share Emergency Services and Volunteers Fund on Twitter Share Emergency Services and Volunteers Fund on Linkedin Email Emergency Services and Volunteers Fund link

-The Emergency Services and Volunteers Fund (ESVF) is a new State Government charge that will replace the Fire Services Property Levy (FSPL) to fund CFA, Fire Rescue Victoria, VICSES, Triple Zero Victoria, and other emergency services.
+The Emergency Services and Volunteers Fund (ESVF) is a new State Government charge that has replaced the Fire Services Property Levy (FSPL) to fund CFA, Fire Rescue Victoria, VICSES, Triple Zero Victoria, and other emergency services.

 This is NOT a Council charge.
 It is a mandatory levy set by the Victorian Government but will be collected by local councils through rates notices.